Mystique (character): X-Factor

-Mystique then seeks to save her son from being betrayed by his backers, but fails.
+Mystique then seeks to save her son from being betrayed by his backers but fails.
 Graydon's death ushers in a new wave of anti-mutant violence.
 Sabretooth acts on his orders to kill the members of X-Factor as "Operation Zero Tolerance" is activated.
 Mystique distracts Sabretooth long enough to keep him from finishing off the team.
-Mystique then flees the scene after arranging for X-Factor to receive medical treatment for the wounds Sabretooth inflicted.
+She again chooses to abandon her teammates, though unlike before, she makes sure that they receive medical treatment for their injuries first.

-Mystique goes into hiding, taking the identity of the senator's wife Mallory Brickman, using her husband's influence to set the FBI on Sabretooth.
-She prevents Rogue from giving up her mutant powers and continues her investigation of the U.S. Government over her son's death, leading to her aiding Toad and his most recent incarnation of the Brotherhood of Mutants on a mission to raid a government base.
+Mystique goes into hiding and assumes the identity of Mallory Brickman, wife an influential senator.
+Through her husband, she sets the FBI to take down Sabretooth.
+She also prevents Rogue from giving up her mutant powers and continues her investigation of the U.S. government over her son's death, leading to her aiding Toad and his most recent incarnation of the Brotherhood of Mutants on a mission to raid a government base.
 The mission fails thanks to Machine Man, who fights the Brotherhood and forces the team to flee.
-Mystique flees to Europe.
-While taking the form of a blonde haired woman, Mystique is confronted by a famous photographer who proposes to make her a big fashion model.
+Mystique goes Europe and takes the form of a beautiful, blond-haired woman.
+A famous photographer, unaware of her true identity, scouts her to be a fashion model.

-Amused, Mystique accepts and quickly becomes the fashion industry's newest top model.
-Using her money, Mystique moves back to New York and into an expensive penthouse apartment.
+Amused, but also eager to have a normal life, Mystique accepts his offer and quickly becomes rich and successful, enabling her to move into an expensive penthouse apartment in New York.
 There, Skrulls staying in a nearby building frame Mystique for the murder of a Japanese diplomat.
 With help from Shadowcat and Rogue, Mystique is cleared and leaves town.
 Before she leaves, Shadowcat finds one of Destiny's diaries, left there by Destiny herself before she died.